-Any of the quantitative annotations shown on an alignment can be used to threshold or shade the whole alignment8.
-The $Colour \Rightarrow By \ Annotation$ options opens a dialog which allows you to select which annotation to use, the minimum and maximum shading colours or whether an existing colouring is to be thresholded.
+Any of the quantitative annotations shown on an alignment can be used to threshold or shade the whole alignment9.
+The Colour \Rightarrow By Annotation options opens a dialog which allows you to select which annotation to use, the minimum and maximum shading colours or whether the original colouring should be thresholded (the 'Use original colours' option).